fidaa-mahboob/weathersense-proxy-server/README.md

 # Weathersense Proxy Server

 This is the backend server that connects to Open Weather Map API and passes data to the front end react app.
+The server is part of the weathersense full stack app forwarding responses to a front end <a href="https://github.com/fidaa-mahboob/weathersense">react app</a>.

 ## Description